willroberts/pathofexile/README.md

 top of this code which leverage the information from the API.
 If you're programming in a language other than Python, you can use this as a reference implementation.

-Pull requests are highly encouraged!
-If you see room for improvement, fork the code, commit your patch, and then send a pull request so I can merge it in.

 Core API